oktadev/okta-spring-security-test-example/README.md

 - Redirect URI: Default
 - Post Logout Redirect URI: Default

 The OktaCLI will create the client application and configure the issuer, clientId and clientSecret in `src/main/resources/application.properties`.
 Update the `issuer`, `client-id` and `client-secret` in `application.yml`.
+Delete `application.properties`.

 ```shell
 okta: